-- 1. Be sure you checked the box on Line 38a to indicate you are using the standard deduction. - Check the appropriate box(es) relating to age and/or blindness on Line 39. - Multiply the number of boxes checked on Line 39 by \$2,500 and determine the total (a maximum of \$5,000 per individual).
+- 1. Be sure you checked the block on Line 38a to indicate you are using the standard deduction. - Check the appropriate box(es) relating to age and/or blindness - Multiply the number of boxes checked on Line 39 by \$2,500 and determine the total (a maximum of \$5,000 per individual).

-42 Proration Decimal
+Proration Decimal